 Coming Soon

 AT&T hasn't announced the date it will activate the 4G LTE coverage, but it will initially be in five markets: Atlanta, Chicago, Dallas, Houston and San Antonio.
-Like Verizon Wireless, which began rolling out LTE in December, AT&T's network will support Relevant Products/Services computers and tablets first and smartphones later.
+Like Verizon Wireless, which began rolling out LTE in December, AT&T's network will support computers and tablets first and smartphones later.

 The goal is to offer 4G LTE to customers in at least 15 markets, covering 70 million Americans, by the end of this year.